mnicho03/RepData_PeerAssessment1/PA1_Template.md

 activity <- subset(activity, is.na(activity$steps) == FALSE)
 ```

-###Task 1: What is mean total number of steps taken per day?
+## What is mean total number of steps taken per day?

 1. Calculate the total number of steps taken per day
 2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
 Make a histogram of the total number of steps taken each day
 3. Calculate and report the mean and median of the total number of steps taken per day